stakater/ProxyInjector/README.md

 ## Problem Statement

-We want to automatically inject a keycloak proxy container in a pod, for any deployment that requires to connect to keycloak, instead of manually adding a sidecar container with each deployment
+We want to automatically inject a [keycloak gatekeeper](https://github.com/keycloak/keycloak-gatekeeper) container in a pod, for any deployment that requires to connect to keycloak, instead of manually adding a sidecar container with each deployment

 ## Solution

-This controller will continuously watch deployments/statefulsets/daemonsets in specific or all namespaces, and automatically add a sidecar container for keycloak proxy.
-Configuration for the keycloak proxy is done through annotations of the respective deployment or with ConfigMap of the ProxyInjector.
+This controller will continuously watch deployments in specific or all namespaces, and automatically add a sidecar container for [keycloak gatekeeper](https://github.com/keycloak/keycloak-gatekeeper).
+Configuration for the keycloak gatekeeper is done through annotations of the respective deployment or with ConfigMap of the ProxyInjector.

 ## Usage